msoftware/nodemcu_webserver_example/README.md

 The Webserver has a simple http protocol implementation incl. a basic http header which is necessary if you want to publish http content.

+To run the lua script you need a nodemcu firmware with some modules.
+I added a working firmware to this repository.